StephenJasina/linear-geodesic-optimization/src/linear_geodesic_optimization/optimization/laplacian.md

 Some notation first.
 If $i$ and $j$ are two indices vertices for which $(v_i, v_j)$ is an edge, let $c(i, j)$ be the index such that $v_i \to v_j \to v_{c(i, j)}$ traces a triangle counterclockwise.
 Note that this index exists and is unique assuming we have a mesh without boundary.

-We have the following (standard) definition of the Laplace-Beltrami operator on a mesh:
+We have the following (standard) definition of the Laplace-Beltrami operator on a mesh without boundary:

 $$\begin{aligned}
     N_{i, j} &\triangleq (v_i - v_{c(i, j)}) \times (v_j - v_{c(i, j)}), & \text{Outward normal of triangle $v_i \to v_j \to v_{c(i, j)}$} \\